dbridgman/aker/README.md

-# Form Validation Logic
+# Aker

-This form validation logic serves as a basic means of providing reliable form validation logic with as little customisation as possible.
+Aker serves as a basic means of providing reliable form validation logic with as little customisation as possible.
 The validation hinges heavily on the Constraint validation API, and much of the logic can be setup entirely through the use of HTML5 input attributes.
 So please ensure you check the input spec [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), in most cases this will be enough for the validation logic needed, you can work with required lengths, patterns, min lengths and more.
 It's worth noting that the browser knows what type of input it is, so it'll automatically check whether an email address is valid, or if your input is numeric.

 The validation errors themselves will automatically be created by the script, and can be customised to appear at the top or bottom of the form.